ladyriusfrancis/Fraud-Detection-Model/README.md

-# Transaction Fraud Detection Model
+# sample transaction fraud detection model

-End-to-end fraud detection system for banking transaction data — covering feature engineering with behavioral biometrics and device profiling, XGBoost model development, KPI reporting, and SHAP explainability.
+i built this to show how i think about fraud detection end to end — not just the model, but the feature engineering, the SQL monitoring layer, the KPI framework, and how everything connects in a real production environment. this covers behavioral biometrics, device profiling, XGBoost with Optuna tuning, SHAP explainability, and Snowflake-ready SQL scripts.

 ---

-## Overview
+## what it does

-This repository demonstrates a complete fraud model development and evaluation workflow aligned with financial services best practices.
-It reflects the processes used by fraud risk analytics teams working with platforms like **Actimize**, **LexisNexis Risk Solutions**, and behavioral intelligence providers.
+this is a full fraud detection workflow modeled after how fraud risk analytics teams actually operate at scale — working with platforms like Actimize, LexisNexis Risk Solutions, and behavioral intelligence tools like BioCatch.

 | Metric | Value |
 |--------|-------|